AliSheikhAttar/Cheat/BPF/Security_/Security_tools.md

 This shows the process name and the syscall that failed, grouped by failure.
 For example, this output shows there was one EPERM failure by cat(1) for the openat(2) syscall.
-These failures can be further investigated using other tools, such as opensnoop(8) for open failures.
+These failures can be further investigated using other tools, such as opensnoop for open failures.
 This works by tracing the raw_syscalls:sys_exit tracepoint, which fires for all syscalls.
 The overhead may begin to be noticeable on systems with high I/O rates; you should test in a lab environment.